Free Software

 Grad ND n/a n/a Reduces the amount of light reaching a part of the image -- usually used to darken the sky.

-**The numbers such as "Red 25" are Kodak designations.
+**Numbers such as "Red 25" are Kodak designations.
 These filters may be assigned different numbers by other manufacturers.
-I have included some other common designations such as "K2".
+I have included some othr common designations such as "K2".

 ***For some lenses I have a darker version called Green 58 instead of the Green 11.
-It requires 3 stops extra exposure.
+It requires three stops extra exposure.

 Other Filters for Black and White

-UV Filter.--The Ultraviolet or UV filter helps block ultraviolet light that can cause a hazy look in distant parts of an outdoor image.
+The UV Filter.-- The Ultraviolet or UV filter helps block ultraviolet light that an cause a hazy look in distant parts of an outdoor image.
 In color work it can help reduce the blue cast due to UV rays.
-Some leave it on all of the time to protect the lens.
-(See FAQ below).
+Some photographers leave it on all of the time to protect the lens.
+See the FAQ section below.

-Polarizer or Polarizing Filter.--I consider a polarizer to be essential for color work and sometimes useful for b & w work.
-One use of a polarizer is to darken skies although you are limited to that portion of the sky which is at a right angle to the sun.
+The Polarizer or Polarizing Filter.--I consider the polarizing filter to be essential for color work and sometimes useful for B&W work.
+One use of a polarizer is to darken skies although you are limited to that portion of sky which is a right angle to the sun.
 For example, if the sun is in the far east or west, you can darken the southern or northern sky.
-The effect can easily be seen by rotating the polarizer.
+The effect can easily be seen by rotating the filter.
 You do, however, have to watch out for uneven effects when using a wide angle lens.
+Note that only the clear part of the sky is darkened.
+Cloudy skies are not affected.

-This has always seemed to me to be one of the biggest differences between b&w and color photography.
-Glare and reflections are sometimes be annoying distractions in a color photo and removing them can result in color saturation that is more pleasing.
-On the other hand, using a polarizer with black and white can result in an image that seems to me to lack sparkle and life.
+It has always seemed to me that one of the biggest differences between B&W and color photography is that in color photography glare and reflections are usually annoying distractions and removing them can result in color saturation that is more pleasing.
+One the other hand, using a polarizing filer in B&W photography can result in a image that lacks sparkle and life.
+Of course, that's just my two cents.

-If needed, a polarizer can be used as a neutral density filter in a pinch.
-Even when it is not rotated for its polarizing effects, it requires about a 1 1/3 stop increase in exposure.
+If needed, a polarizer can be used as a neutral density filter in a inch.
+Even when it is not rotated it requires about a 1 1/3 stop increase in exposure.

-Dinosaurs like myself that use older equipment can usually get away with using a linear polarizer.
-Those of you using newer autofocus and autoexposure equipment most likely will have the privilege of paying more for a circular polarizer.
-If in doubt, consult your cameras manual or a dealer, but if you have a relatively new 35mm camera the odds are you'll need the circular variety.
+Polarizing filers can be linear or circular.
+Dinosaurs like myself that still use older equipment can usually get away with using a less expensive linear polarizer.
+Those of you using newer autofocus and autoexosure equipment will most likely have the privilege of paying more for a circular polarizer.
+If in doubt, consult your camera' manual.
+Of course, my digital camera requires a circular filter.

 Filter FAQs

-Some of these I know a good answer to and some I don't.
-In all cases it's just my opinion.
+Some of these FAQs I think I know a good answer to and some of them I don't.
+In either case, it's just my opinion.